microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 Additionally, you will be able to leverage many of the benefits of the .NET Core ecosystem, like the opportunity to use the command line tools to create and build your projects or to use the improved .csproj format.
 In the end, .NET Core 3.0 will bring some specific benefits for desktop development, like a better support to high DPI screens or the opportunity to leverage all the UWP APIs.

 ##### Why .NET Core 3 for XAML Islands
-You may be wonder which role .NET Core plays here.
-All the long-term investments in .NET will be delivered to .NET Core, while the full .NET Framework will focus mainly on security updates and in supporting the latest networking protocols, security standards, and Windows features.
+You may be wondering which role .NET Core plays here.
+All the long-term investments in .NET will be delivered to .NET Core, while the updates to the full .NET Framework will be related only to security updates, network protocols, security standards, and Windows features.
 You can learn more about the roadmap [here](https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/).

-As such, XAML Island is supported also on the .NET Framework, but all the long-termsinvestmentt in this technology will be focused on .NET Core.
+Although, XAML Island is supported also on the .NET Framework, but all the long-terms investment in this technology will be focused on .NET Core.

-Let's start to work!
+Let's start working!

 ___